Management Response

 Strengthen ongoing dialogue and discourse with FGM/C initiators to enforce compliance to abandonment of FGM/C. UNW WARO & SL CO.
 2012/12 Completed - SRO DRF 3.1 - Project support to AMNET and governments of Burkina and Mali

-Develop a programme on Intergenerational Dialogue on FGM/C. UNW SL CO 2013/12 Ongoing SL DRF 3.2
+Develop a programme on Intergenerational Dialogue on FGM/C. UNW SL CO 2013/12 No Longer Applicable SL DRF 3.2

 Develop programme briefing notes to other UN Agency to ensure that UNW approach is technically understood and supported by partners.
-UNW SL CO 2013/12 Ongoing Presentation made through the Gender Technical Committee.
+UNW SL CO 2013/12 Completed Presentation made through the Gender Technical Committee.

 Recommendation: RBM needs to be strengthened by UNW In terms of own programming, UNW needs to strengthen RBM approaches, also by ensuring that each partnership or implementation arrangement with national/local actors includes a commonly agreed results framework, where outcome-level objectives are jointly identified, steps are clear to all stakeholders and indicators are viable.